JMencius/Arrow/ONTsoftware_misuse_configs/clair3/scripts/README.md

 singularity pull docker://hkubal/clair3:v1.0.4;

 ```
-You also need to download several models manually because not all models were contained in the latest package(see https://github.com/HKU-BAL/Clair3?tab=readme-ov-file#ont-provided-models) or you can use the image we prepared at `../image/clair3.sif` .
+You also need to download several models manually because not all models may not contained in the `Clair3` package (see https://github.com/HKU-BAL/Clair3?tab=readme-ov-file#ont-provided-models) or you can use the image we prepared at `../image/clair3.sif` .

 3. hap.py
 ```bash
 conda env create -f ./envs/hap.yaml;
 ```
 ## Clair3 models
-According to the (Clair3 documentation)[https://github.com/HKU-BAL/Clair3], the correct Clair3 models for different flowcell and basecaller versions of HG002 data is listed below, the download link is also provided.
+According to the (Clair3 documentation)[https://github.com/HKU-BAL/Clair3], the correct Clair3 models for different flowcell and basecaller versions of HG002 data are listed below, the download link is also provided.

 | Flowcell type | Basecaller | Basecalling mode | Correct Clair3 model |
 |:---:|:---:|:---:|:-----:|